introvertapp/introvert/README.md

 - Avoid duplicate submissions via lookup checks
 - Optional local database tracking of submitted episodes
 - Visual indicator for already submitted episodes
-- Scan for missing episode intros and credits (beta)
+- Scan for missing episode intros and credits
 - Multi-provider support (Emby + Jellyfin + Plex + Local)
 - Launch show or episode directly from the app in your current provider (Emby, Jellyfin or Plex)
 - Optional HTTP and HTTPS support with cert generation